Ithrandil/coffeeshareBE/README.md

 Use of [Nest](https://github.com/nestjs/nest) framework.

-Front-end will be done with Angular for a Typescript full-stack.
+Front-end is done [HERE](https://github.com/Ithrandil/coffeeshareFE) with Angular for a Typescript full-stack.

 Features already implemented: